Bill Charlap

 William Morrison Charlap (born October 15, 1966, pronounced "Shar-Lap") is an American jazz pianist and educator.
+He has recorded more than two dozen albums since the 1990s to 2025.

 Early life and education

 Born in New York City, Bill Charlap is the son of American Broadway composer Moose Charlap and the singer Sandy Stewart.
 Stewart was a regular on Perry Como's Kraft Music Hall television series and had a hit recording in 1962 with "My Coloring Book".
 Charlap is a distant cousin of the jazz pianist Dick Hyman.

 Charlap began playing piano at the age of three.
 He studied classical music in addition to jazz.